rumsystem/quorum/rumlite_test.md

 }

-Now let's create the first group seed
+Now let's create the first group seed curl -X POST -H 'Content-Type: application/json' -d '{"app_id":"4c0bd5c5-35b6-43b4-92a7-e067a8e7865e", "app_name":"dummy_app", "group_name":"index_group", "consensus_type":"poa", "sync_type":"public", "epoch_duration":5000, "owner_keyname":"my_test_app_owner_key", "neoproducer_sign_keyname":"my_test_app_producer_key", "url":"dummy_url_point_to_mywebsite"}' http://127.0.0.1:8002/api/v2/group/newseed | jq

 - parameters
 1. app_id : a group should belongs to an "app", even a "dummy_app", a uuid should be provided, the "cellar" will accept/reject  a group seed by using app_id
 2. app_name : app_name, app_id and app_name can be identical among different groups, these 2 parameters should be used based on your app design
 3. consensus_type : poa or pos, now only poa is supported
-4. sync_type: public or privatre, a public group can be synced by any node, sync from a private group is by request (each pubkey)=
+4. sync_type: public or privatre, a public group can be synced by any node, sync from a private group is by request (each pubkey)
 5. owner_keyname : who is the owner of this group, given by keyname and the keyname MUST be existed in local keystoree group
 6. neoproducer_sign_keyname : keyname for the first (neo) group producer, genesis block will be created and signed by using the key pair associated with this keyname
 7. epoch_length: for how long the producer will wait to propose trxs in an epoch (in ms)
 7. url: a url point some where (for example the developer or app's website)

-curl -X POST -H 'Content-Type: application/json' -d '{"app_id":"4c0bd5c5-35b6-43b4-92a7-e067a8e7865e", "app_name":"dummy_app", "group_name":"index_group", "consensus_type":"poa", "sync_type":"public", "epoch_duration":5000, "owner_keyname":"my_test_app_owner_key", "neoproducer_sign_keyname":"my_test_app_producer_key", "url":"dummy_url_point_to_mywebsite"}' http://127.0.0.1:8002/api/v2/group/newseed | jq

 result:
 {